Krzysztof is a lifelong future tech junkie investigating the latest stories from companies like Apple, Samsung, Google, and Amazon.

 Only Supports 2.4GHz Connections

-Unfortunately the camera only support 2.4GHz WiFi connections so those with dual routers or 5G only routers will run into problems.
+Unfortunately, the camera only supports 2.4GHz Wi-Fi connections, so those with dual routers or 5G only routers will run into problems.

 Your phone and local internet must use the 2.4GHz connection otherwise the camera won't pair correctly.
 If you're not tech savvy and don't know how to alternate between 2.4/5G, then this will be an issue.